pivotal/blog/content/post/orca-profiling.md

 * `set client_min_messages='log';`

-For TPC-H query Q1, enabling the above mentioned GUCs produces the following GPORCA metrics to be displayed.
+For TPC-H query Q1, enabling the above mentioned GUCs produces the following GPORCA metrics for display.

 {{< responsive-figure src="/images/orca-profiling/modified-output.png" >}}

 GPORCA metrics that are measured are:

-* Break down of where GPORCA spends its time
+* Breakdown of where GPORCA spends its time
-* Time needed for GPORCA to get the relevant information about the database objects (such as, schema, statistics, indexes available, and constraints.) from the host system.
+* Time needed for GPORCA to get the relevant information about the database objects (such as, schema, statistics, indexes available, and constraints) from the host system.
 * List of transformation rules employed for plan generation